 - Fish out of Water: Riker as the only human on a ship full of Klingons, and to a lesser extent, Mendon trying to adjust to Starfleet protocol.

 - Identical Stranger: Peculiar example with Mendon the Benzite, who looks identical to Mordock from "Coming of Age" (and is played by the same actor) and is initially mistaken for him by Wesley.
 He says that all Benzites from the same "geostructure" look identical.
-Apparently this was a case of Real Life Writes the Plot: the script calls for an exhange officer who's not familiar with Starfleet practices, so they couldn't use Mordock...
-But they still wanted to use the same actor, because the Benzite head cast was molded to fit a specific individual, and hiring the same guy to play Mendon was cheaper than to make a new cast for someone else.
+Apparently this was a case of Real Life Writes the Plot: the script calls for an exchange officer who's not familiar with Starfleet practices, so they couldn't use Mordock—but they still wanted to use the same actor, because the Benzite head cast was molded to fit a specific individual, and hiring the same guy to play Mendon was cheaper than making a new cast for someone else.

 - Idiot Ball: Kargan is convinced that the bacteria is a deliberate attack by the Enterprise.
 Even when his own crew points out the holes in his logic, he insists that the Enterprise gave them the bacteria simply by scanning them.

 - Klingon Promotion: Discussed early on by Worf and Riker—it's expected that if a Klingon captain is too weak or unfit for command, his First Officer will assist in his "retirement."
 Note that contrary to the usual interpretation of the trope, this discussion does not imply that personal ambition is sufficient justification for trying to kill a superior officer.
 Being unfit for duty is the sole criterion given.
 During the climax, Riker uses a Downplayed variant—he doesn't kill Kargan, but tricks him into getting beamed off the Pagh for a while, leaving Riker as the ranking officer.

 - Meat Moss: Both ships are infested with a fuzzy, rust-colored bacterial colony that doubles in size every quarter-hour and feeds on the metal of their hulls.
 Getting rid of it serves as the B-plot of the episode.